phax/ph-css/README.md

 ## News and noteworthy

+v7.0.5 - 2025-08-19
+* Extended the enum `ECSSUnit` with additional new units
+* Changed the parser to accept any kind of dimension.
+See [#114](https://github.com/phax/ph-css/issues/114) - thx @shapiroronny
+    * This was basically necessary, because the internal parse method created would exceed 64KB :-/

-* v7.0.4 - 2025-02-17
+v7.0.4 - 2025-02-17
 * Added additional media query features.
-See [#104}(https://github.com/phax/ph-css/pull/104) - thx @nhubbard
+See [#104](https://github.com/phax/ph-css/pull/104) - thx @nhubbard
 * Added new setting `CSSReaderSettings.setKeepDeprecatedProperties(boolean)` to customize if they should be read or discarded.
 See [#107](https://github.com/phax/ph-css/issues/107) - thx @hrozhkov1
 * Added the property `keepDeprecatedProperties` to the Maven plugin
 * Changed the default reading charset of the Maven plugin from `UTF-8` to `ISO-8859-1` to comply to the API based reading
 * Added the `targetDirectory` property to the Maven plugin.
 See [#106](https://github.com/phax/ph-css/issues/106) - thx @isochronous

-* v7.0.3 - 2024-09-23
+v7.0.3 - 2024-09-23
 * Added support for the `:is`, `:has` and `:where` pseudo functions, fixing [#88](https://github.com/phax/ph-css/issues/88) (thx @brbog), [#97](https://github.com/phax/ph-css/issues/97) (thx @nafg) and [#101](https://github.com/phax/ph-css/issues/101) (thx @subbudvk)

-* v7.0.2 - 2024-03-28
+v7.0.2 - 2024-03-28
 * Updated to ph-commons 11.1.5
 * Created Java 21 compatibility

-* v7.0.1 - 2023-07-31
+v7.0.1 - 2023-07-31
 * Updated to ph-commons 11.1

-* v7.0.0 - 2023-02-01
+v7.0.0 - 2023-02-01
 * Using Java 11 as the baseline
 * Updated to ph-commons 11

-* v6.5.0 - 2022-01-28
+v6.5.0 - 2022-01-28
 * Re-added explicit support for deprecated property names starting with `$` or `*` but only inside style declarations.
 See [issue #84](https://github.com/phax/ph-css/issues/84) and [PR #85](https://github.com/phax/ph-css/pull/85) - thanks @shagkur
 * Therefore `ICSSParseErrorHandler.onCSSDeprecatedProperty` was added

-* v6.4.4 - 2022-01-18
+v6.4.4 - 2022-01-18
 * Added support for `:host-context`.
 See [issue #80](https://github.com/phax/ph-css/issues/80) and [PR #81](https://github.com/phax/ph-css/pull/81) - thanks @shagkur
 * Improved support for the scientific number parsing.
 See [issue #82](https://github.com/phax/ph-css/issues/82) and [PR #83](https://github.com/phax/ph-css/pull/83) - thanks @shagkur

-* v6.4.3 - 2022-01-13
+v6.4.3 - 2022-01-13
 * Extended API of `CSSReaderDeclarationList`.
 See [issue #78](https://github.com/phax/ph-css/issues/78) - thanks @shagkur
 * Added support for the scientific number (as in `1e6`) support in parsing.
 See [issue #79](https://github.com/phax/ph-css/issues/79) - thanks @shagkur

-* v6.4.2 - 2022-01-12
+v6.4.2 - 2022-01-12
 * Improved support for `:host` and `::slotted`.
 See [issue #77](https://github.com/phax/ph-css/issues/77) - thanks @shagkur
 * Added a possibility to differentiate between String and Identifier in `CSSExpressionMemberTermSimple`.
 See [issue #75](https://github.com/phax/ph-css/issues/75) and [PR #76](https://github.com/phax/ph-css/pull/76) - thanks @shagkur

-* v6.4.1 - 2022-01-10
+v6.4.1 - 2022-01-10
 * Added support for `:host` and `::slotted`.
 See [issue #73](https://github.com/phax/ph-css/issues/73) and [PR #74](https://github.com/phax/ph-css/pull/74) - thanks @shagkur
 * Renamed the "math*" rules to "calc*" - that also touched a few internal constants
 * Fixed the emitting of pseudo selector functions without parameters (as in `:lang()`).
 See [issue #72](https://github.com/phax/ph-css/issues/72)) - thanks @shagkur
 * Updated to latest version of ParserGeneratorCC for a bit more efficient code

-* v6.4.0 - 2021-11-22
+v6.4.0 - 2021-11-22
 * Fixed SonarCloud issues
 * Removed the serialisability of the objects, because it was never done in a consistent way
 * Added support for the `flex` shorthand property

-* v6.3.4 - 2021-06-09
+v6.3.4 - 2021-06-09
 * Fixed an error with the shorthand expansion of `border-width`.
 See [PR #68](https://github.com/phax/ph-css/pull/68) - thanks @rockwotj

-* v6.3.3 - 2021-05-31
+v6.3.3 - 2021-05-31
 * Allow unknown rules inside `@media` rules.
 See [issue #67](https://github.com/phax/ph-css/issues/67) - thanks @yinkwok-ys

-* v6.3.2 - 2021-05-25
+v6.3.2 - 2021-05-25
 * Fixed an error with the negation parameters.
 See [issue #66](https://github.com/phax/ph-css/issues/66) - thanks @rockwotj

-* v6.3.1 - 2021-05-02
+v6.3.1 - 2021-05-02
 * Added support for `@footnote` in `@page` rules.
 See [PR #64](https://github.com/phax/ph-css/pull/64) - thanks @schmidti159

-* v6.3.0 - 2021-03-22
+v6.3.0 - 2021-03-22
 * Updated to ph-commons 10

-* v6.2.4 - 2021-02-25
+v6.2.4 - 2021-02-25
 * Updated to ph-commons 9.4.6, leading to a more resilient DataURL parsing
 * Fixed the ignorance of minimum and maximum parameter count in class `CSSPropertyColors`
 * Fixed the case-sensitivity of CSS variables declarations.
 See [issue #63](https://github.com/phax/ph-css/issues/63)

-* v6.2.3 - 2020-05-14
+v6.2.3 - 2020-05-14
 * Fixed an issue with the URL visitor not recursively descending into expression members.
 See [issue #59](https://github.com/phax/ph-css/issues/59)

-* v6.2.2 - 2020-03-29
+v6.2.2 - 2020-03-29
 * Updated to ph-commons 9.4.0

-* v6.2.1 - 2020-02-29
+v6.2.1 - 2020-02-29
 * Improved the pattern for colors in hex values.
 See [PR #55](https://github.com/phax/ph-css/pull/55).
 * Fixed a grammar issue that resulted in failed `calc` parsing ([issue #57](https://github.com/phax/ph-css/pull/57)).
 The implications of this change are, that the special IE6 and IE7 hacks with `$` and `*` as identifier prefixes are no longer supported.
 If you need to parse CSS suitable for these old browsers, stay with v6.2.0.
 * Updated CSS properties of the completed specifications

-* v6.2.0 - 2019-06-30
+v6.2.0 - 2019-06-30
 * Fixed NPE in `CSSWriterSettings.DEFAULT_SETTINGS` because of wrong initialization order (#53)
 * Added some `-o-` media expression features
 * Changing browser compliant parsing in a way, so that less `null` is returned in parsing (#41)
 * The default "custom error handler" for parsing was changed from `ThrowingCSSParseErrorHandler` to `LoggingCSSParseErrorHandler` for best browser compliant mode handling
 * Improved fault tolerance in parsing when "browser compliant mode" is enabled

-* v6.1.3 - 2019-06-12
+v6.1.3 - 2019-06-12
 * Added some performance tweaks
 * Added possibility to disable the usage of the source location using `CSSReaderSettings` (for performance reasons)

-* v6.1.2 - 2019-02-17
+v6.1.2 - 2019-02-17
 * Extended list of known media expression features (e.g. used in Bootstrap 4)

-* v6.1.1 - 2018-04-11
+v6.1.1 - 2018-04-11
 * Allow nested `calc` function (#48)

-* v6.1.0 - 2018-03-23
+v6.1.0 - 2018-03-23
 * Fixed a grammar issue for `calc` with spaces (as in `width: calc( 100% - 2.4em );`)
 * Removed dependency upon `java.awt.Color` for improved Android compatibility.

-* v6.0.0 - 2017-12-20
+v6.0.0 - 2017-12-20
 * Extracted base class `AbstractHasTopLevelRules` for type-safe access of top-level rules (#39)
 * Updated to ph-commons 9.0.0
 * Extended API to more easily access the CSS declaration expression string (#43)
 * Data URI scheme is treated case-insensitive (#44)
 * Extended API for easier CSS property comparison (#45)

-* v5.0.4 - 2017-04-06
+v5.0.4 - 2017-04-06
 * Improved special identifier handling in expressions (#38)
 * Added support for css-grid spec with new "line-name" syntax element
 * Added new CSS units: `fr`, `vmax` and `Q`

-* v5.0.3 - 2017-01-09
+v5.0.3 - 2017-01-09
 * Binds to ph-commons 8.6.0
 * Added custom callback for illegal characters

-* v5.0.2 - 2016-10-21
+v5.0.2 - 2016-10-21
 * Made tab size configurable (issue #29)
 * Improved media expressions (issue #30)
 * Allowing to disable consistency checks in class `CSSValue`
 * Made CSS interpretation warnings customizable with class `ICSSInterpretErrorHandler` (issue #33)

-* v5.0.1 - 2016-08-17
+v5.0.1 - 2016-08-17
 * Using "modern java template" for JavaCC parser - results in quicker execution
 * Enhancement issue #27
 * Integrated `ph-csscompress-maven-plugin` into this repository
 * Bug fix wrong OutputStream (issue #28)

-* v5.0.0 - 2016-06-12
+v5.0.0 - 2016-06-12
 * Using JDK8 as the basis
 * removed explicit grammar for CSS 2.1 (issue #20)
 * Added browser compliant error handler

-* v4.2.0 - 2018-03-22
+v4.2.0 - 2018-03-22
 * Removed dependency upon `java.awt.Color` for improved Android compatibility.

-* v4.1.6 - 2016-10-21
+v4.1.6 - 2016-10-21
 * Made CSS interpretation warnings customizable with class `ICSSInterpretErrorHandler` (issue #33)

-* v4.1.5 - 2016-09-16
+v4.1.5 - 2016-09-16
 * Improved media expressions (issue #30)
 * Integrated ph-csscompress-maven-plugin into this project (compatibility to 5.x)

+v4.1.4
-* v4.1.4 - Improved browser compliant parsing (issue #26)
+* Improved browser compliant parsing (issue #26)

+v4.1.3
-* v4.1.3 - Improved browser compliant parsing (issue #24)
+* Improved browser compliant parsing (issue #24)

+v4.1.2
-* v4.1.2 - Improved browser compliant parsing (issue #21)
+* Improved browser compliant parsing (issue #21)

+v4.1.1
-* v4.1.1 - Skipping style rules with invalid selectors in browser compliant mode; allowing "--" identifier prefix; improved unknown rule parsing (issues #17, #18, #19)
+* Skipping style rules with invalid selectors in browser compliant mode
+* allowing `--` identifier prefix
+* improved unknown rule parsing (issues #17, #18, #19)

+v4.1.0
+* Improved calc parsing
-* v4.1.0 - Improved calc parsing; extended support for page rules with page margin blocks
+* extended support for page rules with page margin blocks

+v4.0.1
-* v4.0.1 - Added customizable newline characters
+* Added customizable newline characters

+v4.0.0
-* v4.0.0 - Updated to ph-commons 6.0.0 and added "browser compliant parsing mode"
+* Updated to ph-commons 6.0.0
+* Added "browser compliant parsing mode"

+v3.9.2
-* v3.9.2 - Updated to ph-commons 5.7.1 and fix for some minor issues
+* Updated to ph-commons 5.7.1
+* fix for some minor issues

+v3.9.1
-* v3.9.1 - Updated to ph-commons 5.6.0 and fix for some shorthand handling
+* Updated to ph-commons 5.6.0
+* fix for some shorthand handling

+v3.9.0
-* v3.9.0 - API improvements and support for vendor specific "-calc" added
+* API improvements and support for vendor specific `-calc` added

+v3.8.2
-* v3.8.2 - small bugfix release
+* small bugfix release

+v3.8.1
-* v3.8.1 - improvements for expression parsing and single line comment handling
+* improvements for expression parsing and single line comment handling

+v3.8.0
-* v3.8.0 - initial version in com.helger group and package
+* initial version in `com.helger` group and package

 ---